97-Jeffrey/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of practicing Rails by adding different functionalities through MVC framework and add tests to verify those functionalities are successfully implemented.

 ## Setup